runawayhorse001/GenAI_Best_Practices/docs/html/_sources/prelim.rst.txt

 **Google Colab** (short for Colaboratory) is a free, cloud-based platform that provides users with the ability to write and execute Python code in an interactive notebook environment.
 It is based on Jupyter notebooks and is powered by Google Cloud services, allowing for seamless integration with Google Drive and other Google services.
+We will primarily use Google Colab with free T4 GPU runtime throughout this book.

 - Key Features